maccaspacca/BismuthToolsWeb/README.md

 Linux e.g. Ubuntu 16.04 LTS
 ===========================

-1. Python 3.5.3 and dependencies as detailed at https://bitcointalk.org/index.php?topic=1896497
+1. Python 3.5.3 or better and Bismuth node dependencies as detailed at https://bitcointalk.org/index.php?topic=1896497
 2. The Bismuth cryptocurrency installed from source (some additional python components such as pysocks may be needed depending on your installation)
 3. Full Bismuth node with full ledger mode
 4. BS4 ([sudo] [pip] [pip3] install bs4)